-If EU standards are used as a guide, data on current EV ownership levels within Lithgow is needed in addition to projections for future EV ownership levels.
+If EU standards are used as a guide, data on current EV ownership levels within Lithgow is needed in addition to estimate projections for future EV ownership levels before calculating the number of charge points needed.
 A household microsimulation model developed at UTS has been used to estimate EV ownership rates within the Lithgow community (see Nagrath, et al 2021a, pp. 23-25 for a more detailed explanation of the model).
 Estimates for EV ownership for key milestones within Lithgow City are shown in Table 1.